 Organic materials are commonly applied to arable stubbles in the autumn prior to drilling winter cereals.
-To make best use of organic material nitrogen and to minimise nitrate leaching losses, materials should, if possible, be applied in the late-winter to summer period.
+To make the best use of organic material nitrogen and to minimise nitrate leaching losses, materials should, if possible, be applied from late winter to summer.